-Numpy, Pandas, Seaborn, Bokeh, SciPy, Matplotlib these libraries are good for data analysis.
+5. For Data Analysis Numpy, Pandas, Seaborn, Bokeh, SciPy, and Matplotlib these libraries are good for data analysis.
 These libraries are helpful for those who want to become data analysts/ data scientists.
 Learning Numpy or Pandas will take around 1 week.

-- Numpy: It is an array-processing package and provides high-performance array object.
+- Numpy: It is an array-processing package and provides a high-performance array object.
 It is widely used for scientific computing with Python and provides essential features.

 - Pandas: Pandas is also a very good open-source library that is used for data analysis.
 It provides high-level data structures (such as DataFrame) and a vast variety of tools for analysis.
-It also can translate complex operations in a few commands.
+It also can translate complex operations into a few commands.
 Using this library, data manipulation becomes a much easier task.